 For all Allied Health Profession (AHP) services, a local target of 9 weeks was identified as the standard which should be met from referral to initial appointment.

-For information, phase B of the AHP Clinical Productivity programme was approved by the Strategy Group in April 2017 and commenced w/c 17th April 2017.
+For information, phase B of the AHP Clinical Productivity programme was approved by the Strategy Group in April 2017.
+The 18 week program commenced w/c 17th April 2017.

 Physiotherapy